AwalaApp/specs/rs000-core.md

 Message ::= BIT STRING
 ```

 Where each `Message` is the binary serialization of each message contained in the cargo.
+Implementations SHOULD encapsulate messages into as few cargoes as possible.

 Note that as the encrypted payload of a RAMF message, the `CargoMessageSet` serialization cannot be greater than 8322048 octets.
-Consequently, each `Message` MUST be up to 8322046 octets long.
+Consequently, each `Message` MUST NOT span more than 8322037 octets long to account for the encoding of the type and length prefix in DER.

 #### Cargo Collection Authorization (CCA) {#cca}